Certification-Training/tor-sauce/README.md

 As you can see, the clearnet service is exposed.
 An attacker could resolve the IP address of the domain name and fetch the real identity of the hidden service.
-For this example I used a fake domain name.
+For this example I used a fake domain name, **mr-robot.bounceme.net**.
 You could technically set up a honeypot on purpose to catch hackers.

 ![Apache Vulnerability](img/tor.png)